joycesim/joycesim.github.io/GroupVision/index.md

 You should plan on writing a manuscript-based PhD thesis that amounts to at least 3 papers that will be submitted to peer-reviewed journals.
 Similarly, for Masters program students, you should plan on writing a manuscript-based thesis that amounts to a paper that will be submitted to a peer-reviewed journal.
 Joyce will work closely with you to plan/outline figures and content and then will review complete drafts once finished.
+Here is the link the the graduate student handbook!!

 For Postdoctoral scholars, the goal is to have presentable and publishable results every year especially if aiming for academic careers.